 The future of CCM

-For those organisations that have opted to take CCM in-house, the substantial investment required to implement the software has often been far greater than anticipated.
-From multi-million pound investments in software licensing costs, to the hardware estate, recruitment and ongoing maintenance expenses, budgets have been stretched significantly.
+For those organisations that have opted to take CCM in-house, the substantial investment required to implement the software has been far greater than anticipated.
+From multi-million pound investments in software licensing costs, to the hardware estate, recruitment and ongoing maintenance expenses, budgets had been stretched significantly.

-Whilst for organisations with outsourced IT services, the CCM systems incorporated within their contracts can lack the ongoing support to ensure software is kept up-to-date and in line with the latest trends in customer communications.
-More crucially, when services are as part of a wider IT services package, the CCM system can unfortunately often become a bolt-on or afterthought to the IT software and hardware supplied.
+Whilst for organisations with outsourced IT services, the CCM systems incorporated within their contracts lack the ongoing support to ensure software is kept up-to-date and in line with the latest trends in customer communications.
+More crucially, given that it is delivered as part of a wider IT services package, the CCM system can unfortunately often become a bolt-on or afterthought to the IT software and hardware supplied.